ohata-toast/Network-Firewall/en/console-guide.md

 * Log remote transmission settings: Select the option to save traffic logs remotely.
     * syslog: Save logs with up to 2 remote addresses
     * Object Storage: Save logs with the Object Storage service provided by NHN Cloud
-    * Log & Crash Serach: Save logs with the Log&Crash Serach service provided by NHN Cloud
+    * Log & Crash Search: Save logs with the Log & Crash Search service provided by NHN Cloud

 ### General Settings

-* NAT Settings
+* NAT Settings: Set whether to use NAT
+    *  **When you change NAT from Set to Not Set, all information set on the NAT tab will be deleted.**